wangchaoziyang/How-to-make-a-WinPE-Media/README.md

 Set the power scheme to high-performance.
 Speeds deployment.
 Note, our sample deployment scripts already set this scheme automatically.
 See WinPE: Mount and Customize: High Performance.

 Optimize WinPE: Recommended for devices with limited RAM and storage (for example, 1GB RAM/16GB storage).
 After you add drivers or other customizations to Windows PE, see WinPE: Optimize and shrink the image to help reduce the boot time.

+# Step 3: Create bootable media

+Now that you now have a set of working files, you can use MakeWinPEMedia to build bootable WinPE media.

+# Create a bootable WinPE USB drive

+1.Attach a USB drive to your technician PC.

+2.Start the Deployment and Imaging Tools Environment as an administrator.

+3.Optional You can format your USB key prior to running MakeWinPEMedia.
+MakeWinPEMedia will format your WinPE drive as FAT32.
+If you want to be able to store files larger than 4GB on your WinPE USB drive, you can create a multipartition USB drive that has an additional partition formatted as NTFS.
+See Create a multipartition USB drive for instructions.

+4.Use MakeWinPEMedia with the /UFD option to format and install Windows PE to the USB flash drive, specifying the USB key's drive letter:
+MakeWinPEMedia /UFD C:\WinPE_amd64 P:

+# Create a WinPE ISO, DVD, or CD

+1.Use MakeWinPEMedia with the /ISO option to create an ISO file containing the Windows PE files:
+MakeWinPEMedia /ISO C:\WinPE_amd64 C:\WinPE_amd64\WinPE_amd64.iso

+2.Optional Burn a DVD or CD: In Windows Explorer, right-click the ISO file, and select Burn disc image > Burn, and follow the prompts.